AVoss84/streamlit/README.md

 *Example input text: 'Create a SQL query that shows the number of claims per line of business in Germany in descending order.'*

-Note: You might also want to further customize your app by creating a 'config.toml' file in your '~/.streamlit' folder, e.g. for port modifications or any custom app settings
+You might also want to further customize your app by creating a 'config.toml' file in your '~/.streamlit' folder, e.g. for port modifications or any custom app settings